 The Form Designer component enables an extensive set of APIs for creating and editing various PDF widget types — including text fields, check boxes, and signatures — and is available for both Standalone and Server-backed deployments.

-You can build your own customized UI using our API, and we also have sample code available as a private preview.
-Please email us at firstname.lastname@example.org if you are interested in developing on top of our Form Designer component.
+Please email us at email@example.com if you are interested in developing on top of our Form Designer component.
 We’d love to hear about your use case and talk about how you can best leverage Form Designer for it.

 To make it easier to integrate PSPDFKit for Web into your existing infrastructure, we’re thrilled to announce that we now publish PSPDFKit on Docker Hub and npm.
 Existing distribution channels are not affected by this change and will still be supported.